averbraeck/medlabs/docs/5-code.md

 Eclipse is an open-source development environment for, amongst others, Java projects.
 The Eclipse development environment is available for Windows, Mac, and Linux.
 You can find Eclipse at [https://www.eclipse.org/](https://www.eclipse.org/).
 Probably the Eclipse IDE for Java developers fits best: [https://www.eclipse.org/downloads/packages/release/2025-09/r/eclipse-ide-java-developers](https://www.eclipse.org/downloads/packages/release/2025-09/r/eclipse-ide-java-developers).
 There are versions for Windows, MacOS and Linux, for multiple hardware architectures.

-medlabs-heros is dependent on several external libraries to function properly.
-The easiest way to run a DSOL program is to have Apache Maven figure out what libraries are needed for medlabs-heros to function.
+medlabs is dependent on several external libraries to function properly.
+The easiest way to run a medlabs executable is to have Apache Maven figure out what libraries are needed for medlabs to function.
 [Apache Maven](https://maven.apache.org/) is a flexible and open source build tool that, amongst a large set of functions, enables programmers to automatically resolve dependencies and easily build their project.
 The Eclipse Java installations all contain Maven, making it really easy to set-up, develop, and run a simulation for medlabs.

-The code for medlabs-heros is on github at [https://github.com/averbraeck/medlabs-heros](https://github.com/averbraeck/medlabs-heros).
-In addition, the IDE will need the medlabs project, since medlabs-heros is just a thin shell around the medlabs library.
-All logic for running a disease simulation is in the medlabs library.

-To create a project in which you can play with medlabs/medlabs-heros, install and start Eclipse.
+To create a project in which you can play with medlabs, install and start Eclipse.
 The first time, create a blank project at a location where you want to store the Eclipse Java project, and press `Launch`:

 ![](images/code-eclipse.png)

-In Eclipse, load both the git for medlabs and for medlabs-heros as projects.
-The easiest way is to load a project is go into github for the repository. **Start with medlabs** at [https://github.com/averbraeck/medlabs](https://github.com/averbraeck/medlabs).
+In Eclipse, load the git for medlabs as a project.
+The easiest way is to load a project is go into github for the repository at [https://github.com/averbraeck/medlabs](https://github.com/averbraeck/medlabs).
 Click on `<> Code` and use the COPY button next to the git address:

 ![](images/code-github.png)